What Are the Parts of a Front Door?

 Slab

-The slab is the entryway’s swinging face and uses different textures, colors, and materials — commonly wood, steel or fiberglass.
+The slab is the entryway’s swinging face, also known as a door panel or just the door itself.
+It uses different textures, colors and materials—commonly wood, steel or fiberglass.
 Some door slabs have entirely flush patterns, and others incorporate raised or sunken portions of the surface, called panels.

 Windows